Your new email signature experience is only a few clicks away! Start your free trial today.

 Which option should I choose to show images in email signatures?

 You need to consider how your customers/clients view the emails you send them.
-If many use email clients like Outlook, embedding images in email signatures is recommended.
+If many use email clients like Outlook365, embedding images in email signatures is recommended.
 However, you should use hosted imagery if you know that many recipients will be viewing your emails on mobile devices.

 Of course, if you don’t want to ever have to worry about which option you should choose, use an email signature generator/solution.